HaoranZhuExplorer/CNN_With_Expert_Advice/README.md

 data_setting=6: M2000, F1000, M2000, F1000...<br>
 data_setting=7: M1000, F1000, M1000, F1000...<br>
 data_setting=8: M200, F1000, M100, F500, M200, F1000, M100, F500...<br>

+## Different experts
+We have 2 experts in this project, one is CNN for MNIST dataset with a overall testing accuracy 0.99, another one is CNN for Fashion MNIST dataset with a overall accuracy 0.91.

 ## Brief introductions of my algorithms
 Inspired by the original expert advice algorithm[1][2], I designed 3 algorithms to solve this problem.
 Among these 3 algorithms, one of the algorithms can achieved a overall averaged accuracy of 0.9.